Hebrews 2:17

 Double Jeopardy

-Lord Jesus, we praise You, our Lord, and high PRIEST!
-Thank You for taking our place at the judgment seat and dying for our sins.
-How can we serve You?
+Lord Jesus, I praise You, my Lord and high PRIEST!
+Thank You for taking my place at the judgment seat and dying for my sins past and future.
+Show me how I can gratefully serve You.

 bible gateway logo